-In addition, we recently announced a cost reduction program to reorganize operations and to allow continued support for the needs of its business following the clinical hold on atuzaginstat (COR388) IND, impacting a number of employees.
-Any reduction in force may yield unintended consequences and costs, such as the loss of institutional knowledge and expertise, attrition beyond the intended reduction in force, the distraction of employees, reduced employee morale and could adversely affect our reputation as an employer, which could make it more difficult for us to hire new employees in the future and increase the risk that we may not achieve the anticipated benefits from the cost reduction program.
+In addition, we recently announced a reduction in force, impacting a number of employees.
+Any further reduction in force may yield unintended consequences and costs, such as the loss of institutional knowledge and expertise, attrition beyond the intended reduction in force, the distraction of employees, reduced employee morale and could adversely affect our reputation as an employer, which could make it more difficult for us to hire new employees in the future and increase the risk that we may not achieve the anticipated benefits from the cost reduction program.

 Our industry has experienced a high rate of turnover of management personnel in recent years.
-We recently announced resignation of our President and Chief Executive Officer, Chief Scientific Officer, Chief Medical Officer, Chief Legal and Administrative Officer and Corporate Secretary, Chief Financial Officer and Chief Operating Officer and our Executive Vice President of Research and Development.
-Changes in management is disruptive to our business and have also resulted in our loss of unique skills, loss of knowledge about our business.
-For example, our new management team has limited knowledge of our legacy clinical programs.
+Potential changes in management could be disruptive to our business and may also result in our loss of unique skills and loss of knowledge about our business.
 Such turnover may also result in the departure of other existing employees or partners.

 Replacing executive officers, key employees and consultants may be difficult and may take an extended period because of the limited number of individuals in our industry with the breadth of skills and experience required to develop, gain regulatory approval of and commercialize drug candidates successfully.
 Competition to hire and retain employees and consultants from this limited pool is intense, and we may be unable to hire, train, retain or motivate these additional key personnel and consultants.
 Our failure to retain or replace key personnel or consultants could materially harm our business.
+Additionally, the members of our management team have limited experience managing a public company, interacting with public company investors, and complying with the increasingly complex laws, rules and regulations that specifically govern public companies, which could cause our management to have to expend time and resources helping them become familiar with such requirements.
 We may lose our ability to implement our business strategy successfully and could be seriously harmed.
 Any of our executive officers or key employees or consultants may terminate their employment at any time.